Updating a Profile

 Measurement Correction: Identifies and resolves measurement errors without changing the printing behavior.
 Redundant measurement values, which occur in typical test charts such as ECI2002 or IT8.7/4, are taken into consideration for detecting consistent printing properties and will be intelligently included in the correction.
 Further corrections, like the removal of redundant measurement values or Smoothing, can be done in the separate measurement data processing program ColorAnt.

-Viewing Condition: Typically, printer profiles are optimized for D50 viewing conditions, however, for different tasks, e.g. photos in a gallery under incandescent light (roughly corresponds to viewing condition A) or presentation displays under a trade fair lighting with suboptimal lighting conditions (e.g. fluorescent light), the lighting conditions can be taken into account when creating the profile.
+Viewing Condition: Typically, printer profiles are optimized for D50 viewing conditions and 2 degrees standard observer, however, for different tasks, e.g. textile printing with D65 and 10 degrees observer, photos in a gallery under incandescent light (roughly corresponds to viewing condition A) or presentation displays under a trade fair lighting with suboptimal lighting conditions (e.g. fluorescent light), the lighting conditions can be considered when creating the profile.

-To do so, select one of the three predefined viewing conditions or manually enter the measured viewing condition as Kelvin value or as XYZ value.
+To do so, select one of the four predefined viewing conditions or manually enter the measured viewing condition as Kelvin value or as XYZ value and change the standard Observer if required.

 Note: CoPrA remembers the last used settings including the selected Viewing Condition.
 When creating new profiles, please check whether the selected viewing condition is in accordance with the purpose of the profile.
-If no specific viewing condition is required, always select the default D50.
+If no specific viewing condition is required, always select the default D50 and 2 Degrees Observer.

 In flexo printing, the first printed tone is often subject to a rather high tone value increase.
 Additionally, in some flexo printing processes there is no transfer of tone values below a certain percentage in the highlight areas.
 However, the simulation of those process properties is particularly important for proofing applications to truly simulate the final print result in the highlights.
 It may also be necessary to increase the tone values in the highlights when using the profile for production or separation.